New Adult Undergraduate Student Checklist

 Please note that you will not be able to register for courses if there is not an immunization form on record.4.
 Schedule an appointment to register for classes

 Students who wish to attend campus events or use the library must obtain a Marist College Identification Card.
-The Marist ID also enables access to Marist Money services, for more information.
+The Marist ID also enables access to Marist Money for dining services.

 If you have any questions, please contact Pete Wenzel in Safety & Security at (845) 471-1822.